shader-slang/spec/types.md

 An unknown-size array type is written \Char{T[]} where \Char{T} is a type.
 This type represents an array of some fixed, but statically unknown, size.

-\begin{Note}
-Unlike in C and C++, arrays in Slang are always value types, meaning that assignment and parameter passing of arrays copies their elements.
+Note: Unlike in C and C++, arrays in Slang are always value types, meaning that assignment and parameter passing of arrays copies their elements.
-\end{Note}

 ### Declaration Syntax ### {#type.array.decl}